martypdx/ractive-decorators-helpers/README.md

 - `combine()` for combining decorators.
 Ractive currently only allows one dectorator per element.
 This function creates a decorator that allows the use of multiple decorators

 The helper functions are exposed as `Ractive.decorators.create` and `Ractive.decorators.combine`.
-Please note that they are meant to be invoked and thus will __not__ work as decorators themeselves.
+Please note that they are meant to be invoked to create a decorator,  and thus will __not__ work as decorators themeselves.

 #### `.create(_fn_)`